 Herb Walks with Lanny Kaufer are interpretive walks and hikes with an emphasis on edible and medicinal plants, those classified as “herbs” for their culinary and medicinal properties.
 The primary focus of Herb Walks is to learn to positively identify native plants in their natural habitats, something that cannot be done accurately with books, photos and web images alone.

-We also delve into the field of ethnobotany, discussing the plants’ native and traditional uses for food, home remedies, botanical medicine, survival, wildcrafting, foraging, landscaping, camping, crafts, ceremony and more.
+We also explore the field of ethnobotany, discussing and demonstrating the plants’ native and traditional uses for food, home remedies, botanical medicine, survival, wildcrafting, foraging, landscaping, camping, crafts, ceremony and more.
 Birds and other wildlife are identified and discussed when they make an appearance.

-Our Herb Walks and Nature Hikes are a great way to discover the many wonderful trails in the Ojai Valley and Ventura and Santa Barbara counties of Southern California and meet interesting like-minded people.
-We also offer occasional Herb Walk ‘n’ Rolls for those in wheelchairs and Herbal Workshops with special guests.
+Herb Walks and Nature Hikes are a great way to discover the many wonderful trails of Ventura and Santa Barbara counties of Southern California and meet interesting like-minded people.
+We also offer occasional Medicinal Plant Walks, Primitive Skills Days, and Herbal Workshops with special guests.

-So take a look at the Upcoming Events in the left sidebar or check the Calendar and plan to walk, hike, or roll with us from the seashore, up the wooded creeks, across the chaparral slopes, and into the pine-forested mountains.
+Please take a look at the Upcoming Events in the left sidebar or check the Calendar and plan to walk or hike with us from the seashore, up the wooded creeks, across the chaparral slopes, and into the pine-forested mountains.
 Use the Register for an Event link to sign up right now!
-Due to the unpredictable weather in the winter months, we take off December and January.
+Due to the weather conditions and other considerations, we take off August, December and January.

 You can use the Join the Mailing List link on this page to sign up now for the email list to receive our monthly newsletter and be among the first to learn about new events.
 You can use the buttons at the bottom of the page to subscribe or see past issues.